ceph/ceph/src/pybind/mgr/dashboard_v2/README.rst

 Overview
 --------

-The original Ceph Manager Dashboard started out as a simple read-only view into various run-time information and performance data of a Ceph cluster.
+The original Ceph Manager Dashboard that was shipped with Ceph "Luminous" started out as a simple read-only view into various run-time information and performance data of a Ceph cluster.

 However, there is a `growing demand <http://pad.ceph.com/p/mimic-dashboard>`_ for adding more web-based management capabilities, to make it easier for